The Secondary School

 Key Stage 3 students are constantly developing a strong foundation to guarantee success during the IGCSE years.
 Students are taught in an environment where risk-taking, independence, critical thinking and teamwork are highly promoted.
 It is these key attributes, along with the rest of our Core Values and Learning Habits, that provide our students with the best possible foundation for Key Stage 4 and beyond.

 At ISP the essence of the Key Stage 4 curriculum is the balance between a curriculum that offers breadth and that of student choice.
 We firmly believe in encouraging all to follow their passions and that enjoyment of a subject fosters success.

 Although we recognise the importance of excellent grades, they are only part of what makes a successful student.
 At ISP we value the individual and treat everyone accordingly.
-We strive to enable all students to find their given talent and to pursue their passions to fulfill the potential they all possess.
+We strive to enable all students to find their given talent and to pursue their passions to fulfil the potential they all possess.
 Every student at ISP will experience success.

 We teach the statutory Key Stage 4 subjects of Maths, English (Either 1st Language and Literature or 2nd Language), Science (Coordinated Sciences or Separate Sciences), Mathematics, Non-curriculum PE and COALS.

 In order to develop their higher order thinking skills all students are encouraged to be creative and demonstrate a higher level of independence through the curriculum and co-curricular activities; these are vital skills to enable success in the 21st century.

 To ensure academic breadth, there is a requirement to study at least one modern foreign language to IGCSE.
 We also continue with a Form Tutor period and, from Year 10, we offer The International Award alongside many leadership opportunities.

 Four IGCSE Option blocks are also offered and cover the IGCSE subjects below:

 - Business Studies